miraclechukwu/miraclechukwu.github.io/README.md

 ![](Portfolio/electronic_intro_image.jpg)

 **Project Description:** Performed data analysis on a dataset of 186,850 entries and 6 columns.
 Applied data cleaning and transformation techniques to extract key insights on sales performance, customer behavior, and product popularity.
 Visualized the results using Pandas and Matplotlib, and compiled a detailed report.
 Identified top-performing products and peak sales periods, which informed inventory management and marketing strategies.
+[View Project](https://github.com/miraclechukwu/Electronic-Store-Sales-Analysis)

 **Skills Used:** _Python, Pandas, Matplotlib, Data Cleaning, Data Analysis_